 Hope is a somewhat small city located in the state of Arkansas.
 With a population of 9,715 people and four constituent neighborhoods, Hope is the 39th largest community in Arkansas.

-When you are in Hope, you'll notice that it is more blue-collar than most other communities in America.
-43.04% of Hope’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Hope is a city of sales and office workers, professionals, and production and manufacturing workers.
-There are especially a lot of people living in Hope who work in office and administrative support (11.37%), sales jobs (9.40%), and teaching (8.58%).
+Hope is a blue-collar town, with 41.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hope is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Hope who work in office and administrative support (11.64%), sales jobs (7.10%), and food service (6.60%).

-The per capita income in Hope in 2010 was $13,414, which is low income relative to Arkansas and the nation.
-This equates to an annual income of $53,656 for a family of four.
-Hope also has one of the higher rates of people living in poverty in the nation, with 36.30% of its population below the federal poverty line.
+The per capita income in Hope in 2010 was $15,980, which is low income relative to Arkansas and the nation.
+This equates to an annual income of $63,920 for a family of four.

 Hope is an extremely ethnically-diverse city.
 The people who call Hope home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hope residents report their race to be White, followed by Black or African-American.
+The greatest number of Hope residents report their race to be Black or African-American, followed by White.
 Hope also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.27% of the city’s residents.
-Important ancestries of people in Hope include Irish, German, Scots-Irish, and French .
+People of Hispanic or Latino origin account for 20.51% of the city’s residents.
+Important ancestries of people in Hope include English, German, Irish, Polish, and French Canadian.

 The most common language spoken in Hope is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.